-The plan applies to an area of approximately 9,282 km2 within the Daly Roper Beetaloo water control district, which includes the towns of Mataranka and Larrimah and the community of Jilkminggan.
+The plan applies to an area of approximately 9,282 km2 and includes the towns of Mataranka and Larrimah and the community of Jilkminggan.

 The Tindall Limestone Aquifer and the Roper River have been subject to a continuous ground and surface water monitoring regime, groundwater investigations, and resource assessments undertaken over many decades.